-CAUTION: Although published in our PIL, a private letter ruling is limited to the requesting taxpayer and that taxpaver's specific factual situation.
-It cannot be relied upon or cited by any other person.
+CAUTION: Although published in our PIL, a private letter ruling is limited to the requesting taxpayer and that taxpayer's

-KEY STATUTES AND REGULATIONS
+KEY STATUTES and REGULATIONS

 In preparing this guide we cited the following laws and regulations.
 The full text of these are a part of the PIL on our website and are also available in libraries throughout the state.